jerry81/openCv/README.md

 6.  test features uses each tree in forest from stage 1
 7.  calculate votes for each output
 8.  take highest voted as final prediction

+numpy reshape - give new shape to array without changing data.
+2 params, shape, order.  shape === -1 infers from len of array

+dot product - multiply every point of a vector with every point of another, and add the result resulting in a single scalar

+HOG - histogram of oriented gradients - feature descriptor used in CV and image proc for object detection

+numpy vsplit(array, indicies) - split array into multiple subarrays vertically (row-wise)
+    array - input array
+    indicies - number of items in new array, can also be array [x,y] specifying target dimensions